 Real Private Equity Business Intelligence Examples

-In our most recent article, What is Business Intelligence for Private Equity, we outlined the basics for how PE firms and their portfolio companies can use BI tools to mobilize their data for better performance and higher valuations.
+In a recent article, we outlined the basics for how PE firms and their portfolio companies can use BI tools to mobilize their data for better performance and higher valuations.

 As you consider where you can apply data to move the needle, here are several real-world examples of how mid-market companies have successfully done just that.